lanl/invenio-memento-proxy/README.md

 ```

-The uWsgi configuration file for a proxy is `timegate.ini` in the `./timegate/conf` folder.
+The uWsgi configuration file for a Invenio Memento proxy is `timegate.ini` in the `./timegate/conf` folder.
-Edit directories relevant to your installation path
+Edit directories according  to your installation path.
 ```bash
 # home of vertual env
 home = /data/venv/timegate/